jhudsl/tidyversecourse/docs/04-dataviz.md

 ![mapping to size changes point size on plot](images/gslides/197.png)

-As above, `ggplot2` handles actually doing the mapping.
+As above, `ggplot2` handles the mapping process.
 All you have to do is specify what variable you want mapped (`clarity`) and how you want ggplot2 to handle the mapping (change the point `size`).
 With this code, you do get a warning when you run it in R that using a "discrete variable is not advised."
 This is because mapping to size is usually done for numeric variables, rather than categorical variables like clarity.

 This makes sense here too.
-The relationship between clarity, carat and price was easier to visualize when clarity was mapped to `color` than here where it is mapped to `size`.
+The relationship between clarity, carat, and price was easier to visualize when clarity was mapped to `color` than here where it is mapped to `size`.

-As above, the size of *every* point can be changed by calling `size` outside of `aes`:
+Like the above example with color, the size of *every* point can be changed by calling `size` outside of `aes`:

 ```r